isomerpages/moe-dunmansec/_old-announcements/60th Anniversary Celebration.md

-WE ARE CELEBRATED OUR 60th Anniversary in 2023!
+WE CELEBRATED OUR 60th Anniversary in 2023!